DasFlogetier/auto-group-tabs/README.md

 # Auto-Group Tabs

-This is a Google Chrome extension which enables the configuration of tab groups for certain URLs.
+This is a browser extension for Google Chrome and Firefox which enables the configuration of tab groups for certain URLs.
 Navigating to such a URL will automatically add the tab to its configured group (creating the group if it does not exist).

 ## Development

 This project is built with [Vue](https://v3.vuejs.org/) and [Vite](https://vitejs.dev/).

 ### Setup

+> **Requirements:** Note that at least Node.js v24 is needed to develop and build this project.

 Clone this project: